mb720/pretengineer/_posts/2013-10-01-open-sourcing-small-victories.md

 Small Victories obviously appealed to some folks out there, as evident by the traffic it attracted on the first day.
 But it takes blood and sweat to take something from a zero day success to something tangibly useful for many.
-There are many applications trying to solve this same problem

-There are thousands of projects like this out there, I am sure.
+There are many projects like this out there, I am sure.
 Small services – quick hacks – built fast in a few days and then left to hang around the gates waiting for someone to care.

 Sometimes you go searching for inspiration, or specific